azrulhasni/keymico/README.md

     application tied to a database.
 To install JHipster, please follow the instruction here <https://www.jhipster.tech/installation/>

--   Create a directory named “banking”, say under /Users/\<your user name\>/projects/banking.
+-   Create a directory named “banking”, say under /Users/\<user name\>/projects/banking.
 From now, we will refer to this directory as
     \$BANKING.
-Fire up your command line console and go to the banking directory.
+Fire up our command line console and go to the banking directory.
     Type:

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     > jhipster